 Avoid using hot water as this can worsen acne.
 If you wear makeup, make sure it’s non-greasy.

-If your acne (or blackheads) bother you, it's best to see your doctor who can offer you advice on how to treat them.
+If your acne (or blackheads) bothers you, it's best to see your doctor who can offer you advice on how to treat it.

 Image credit: iStock